- University of Wisconsin-Eau Claire

 Note: Your financial aid package may not reflect all incoming scholarships.
 If you haven't applied for scholarships, please refer to the scholarship website to learn more about eligibility, deadlines, and the application process.
 For questions about scholarships, call the Admissions Office at 715-836-5415.

 Regional placement testing is required of all new incoming freshmen and can be taken at any UW System campus.
 Students must take placement tests before attending orientation.
-Information is mailed to accepted students in February.
+Information is sent to accepted students in January.

 Learn more here

-If you have taken Advanced Placement (AP) examinations, College Level Examination Program (CLEP) exams, or International Baccalaureate (IB) exams, send the official scores to the UW-Eau Claire Academic Testing office for evaluation.
+If you have taken Advanced Placement (AP) examinations, College Level Examination Program (CLEP) exams, or International Baccalaureate (IB) exams, send the official scores to the UW-Eau Claire Advising, Retention + Career Center for evaluation.

 The current reciprocity agreement between Minnesota and Wisconsin enables a Minnesota resident to attend Wisconsin public institutions of higher education at rates approximating tuition prevailing in the Minnesota State University System.
 To receive this reduced tuition, apply using the Online Tuition Reciprocity Application.
 If you have questions about reciprocity, contact the Minnesota Office of Higher Education at (800) 657-3866.